+Distribution Automation links points along the electric grid with our back office, providing more detailed and specific information about the distribution grid such as outages, service interruptions, power quality issues, and impacts from distributed generation.
+With DA, we can move quickly to restore power to our customers, and even reroute power around damaged lines if an alternative path exists.
+Also, we can better understand the impact of distributed generation and the condition of distribution assets with virtually immediate feedback so as to better control and improve the operation of distributed generation on the grid.

+We continue to evaluate DA, including reviewing latency (the delay between signal and response) and security requirements.

-Outage Management
+Outage Management System (OMS)

-During an outage, a smart meter can send a “last gasp” indication which can then be imported into an outage management system to predict the most probable areas causing the outage.
-The “last gasp” information, however, requires filtering before being imported into the outage management system.
-OG&E, ComEd, and SMUD all have custom programs to filter “last gasp” messages.
+During an outage, a smart meter can send a “last gasp” indication which can then be imported into an Outage Management System to predict the most probable areas causing the outage.
+The “last gasp” information, however, requires filtering before being imported into the OMS.
+(OG&E, ComEd, and SMUD all have custom programs to filter “last gasp” messages which we can model.)

-In the Initial Phase, Hawaiian Electric will be observing the Silver Spring Networks Outage Detection System solution to see how well it performs with “last gasp” outage notifications.
-For full implementation, requirements for an Outage Management System (OMS) will be developed as a component of (DA) that is compatible with the Silver Spring Networks, MDMS and ADMS.
-The system will utilize a topology of both the geographic and logical network of devices and perform analysis to identify the most likely network component and location for an outage.
-While the system may not pinpoint the outage source (such as a car accident that downs a power line), the information developed from the analysis will narrow down the likely cause for the outage.
+During our Demonstration Project, we monitored the OMS to see how well it performed with “last gasp” outage notifications.
+For full implementation, we are developing the requirements for an OMS as a component of Distribution Automation (DA) so that it is compatible with the mesh communications network, the MDMS, and the ADMS.
+The OMS uses a topology of both the geographic and logical network of devices and analyzes the most likely network component and location for an outage.
+While the OMS might not pinpoint the outage source (such as a car accident that downs a power line), the information developed from the analysis will narrow down the likely cause for the outage.

-As shown in 16, the “last gasp” meter outage notification is sent by the AMI meter through the head-end system.
-The MDMS may or may not be a repository for storing alerts and messages associated with each specific meter and this detail will be determined as the result of the MDMS procurement.
-Therefore, the meter outage notification may be relayed by the MDMS or transmitted directly to the OMS module of the ADMS.
-The OMS data can also provide DA input to trigger automated circuit bank switching which can minimize the impact of an outage by rerouting power for some customers through circuits and relays that are not affected by the outage.16
+AMI Meters send the “last gasp” meter outage notification through the head-end system.
+The MDMS may or may not be a repository for storing alerts and messages associated with each specific meter; this detail will be determined after we acquire our MDMS.
+The meter outage notification can be relayed by the MDMS or transmitted directly to the OMS module of the ADMS.
+The OMS data can also provide DA input to trigger automated circuit bank switching which can minimize the impact of an outage by rerouting power for some customers through circuits and relays that are not affected by the outage.

+Figure 16 depicts our implementation of an Outage Management System.